 Polyethylene (PE) Foam Tape

 Polyethylene Foam Tape can be supplied in White or Black with adhesive on one side or both sides to meet your specific application needs.
 Polyethylene foam tapes are ideal for joining, mounting, sealing and gaskets.
 Typical applications for Polyethylene foam tape are POP displays, nameplates, sign or wire and cable mounting clips.
+The increased demand for foam tape often needs special fabrication.
+Can-Do Tape is here to provide custom slit and custom fabrication to any foam application.

 - ideal for indoor use